 industry, which tends to group into cluster or agglomerations due to

 resource location.
 The theory is essentially static, explaining the

 existence of a regional spatial structure but failing to explain how

-of a city and region, a hierarchy of functions and centers, and a market
+of a city and its region, a hierarchy of functions and centers, and

 range and threshold populations.